flakeworks/thinkerflake/README.md

 ## Who It’s For

-Thinkerflake is meant to be used by power users to help with note keeping and decision making processes, especially for:
+Thinkerflake is meant to be used by power users to help with decision making processes, especially for:

-- Systems thinkers solving technical problems
+- Knowledge ops leads managing decision-heavy projects
 - Team leads managing employee workflow coordination
-- Knowledge ops leads managing decision-heavy projects
+- Systems thinkers solving technical problems

 ## Example Use Cases

 We choose to enumerate three representative use examples.

-### 1. Architect a Modular Software System
+### 1. Decide Between Competing Product Ideas

-- **Capture Knowledge:** gather system requirements, API specs, and tech constraints.
+- **Capture Knowledge:** list market data, feature ideas, and constraints.
-- **Model the Problem:** logically connect module dependencies, risk areas, and interface protocols.
+- **Model the Problem:** reason through feasibility, market need, and risk tradeoffs.
-- **Derive a Solution:** auto-generate a development plan and testing milestones derived from the reasoning tree.
+- **Derive a Solution:** generate a roadmap for the selected concept and a revisit plan for the others.
-- **Produce Feedback:** record notes on implementation outcomes, challenges faced, and lessons for future builds.
+- **Produce Feedback:** note market reactions, performance data, and decision hindsight for future product cycles.

 ### 2. Coordinate a Complex, Multi-Phase Team Project